arvidn/libtorrent/branches/libtorrent_utp/docs/manual.rst

 unchoke limits are ignored for peers on the local network.

 ``connection_speed`` is the number of connection attempts that are made per second.
-If a number <= 0 is specified, it will default to 200 connections per second.
+If a number < 0 is specified, it will default to 200 connections per second.
+If 0 is specified, it means don't make outgoing connections at all.

 ``send_redundant_have`` controls if have messages will be sent to peers that already have the piece.
 This is typically not necessary,